 In spite of what you may have heard from some press (P.E.T.A. and Snorkel Bob, on Maui, come to mind) statistically, fish will live longer in a well maintained marine aquarium than in the wild.

 The primary reason that fish die in the wild is through predation by other fish, not disease or starvation or old age.
 Because of the immense size of the oceans, it is very difficult to get a good "plague" of any kind going in the oceans.
 You seldom see a true outbreak of parasites or any disease in the wild, due again to the size of the ocean and the fact that nature has provided a number of "parasite pickers" and carnivores to take care of most problems in their infancy.
-In the wild, when a fish starts slowing down due to disease or old age, it gets eaten ("survival of the fittest").
+In the wild, when a fish starts slowing down due to disease or old age, it gets eaten.

 Aquariums are a whole different story, though.
 A vast majority of salt aquariums are "closed systems" (not open to the ocean) and depend wholly on human intervention to keep the critters alive and healthy.
 Back when saltwater aquariums were in their infancy, the fish population took a lot of hits, due to the lack of knowledge of what the fish and invertebrates required.
 Fish didn't stay alive for very long.
 But, the science of saltwater aquaria has come a long, long way, particularly in the last few decades.

 All that being said, fish, invertebrates, and corals do die in marine aquariums.
 The major causes of fish dying in aquariums are the following.